Teams & Projects

 Add members to your team from your team settings page.
 There are two ways:

 - By email address — Enter the member's email.
-They will receive an invite link.
-Once they click it and sign in with Google, they join your team automatically.
+They receive an invite that sends them to "Sign in with GitHub" on GrooveOS.
+Once signed in, they're auto-attached to your team.

 Admin privileges